The Happold Foundation

 • Core funding grant providing unrestricted support

-• Four grants available in 2025: three for Human Development organisations, one for Engineering Futures
+• Typically four grants available per funding cycle: three for Human Development organisations, one for Engineering Futures

 • Two-stage application process